syhpoon/xyzcmd/doc/developer/parsers.rst

 .. note::
    Usually all the parsers provided to MultiParser, have option **count** set to 1.
-Becase parsing single expression does not mean that, the following expression in source would be the same type and would require the same parser to parse.
+Because parsing single expression does not mean that, the following expression in source would be the same type and would require the same parser to use.

 And that's it.
 Let's assume we want to parse a configuration file with following syntax::